-Because both mii_tx_clk and mii_rx_clk are both sourced by the external PHY device connected to the MII, it is not possible to share transmitter or receiver clock resources across multiple instantiations of the core.
+Because both mii\tx\clk and mii\rx\clk are both sourced by the external PHY device connected to the MII, it is not possible to share transmitter or receiver clock resources across multiple instantiations of the core.
 Each instance of the core requires its own independent clocking resources.
-Therefore the logic of Figure 3-78 must be duplicated for each instance of the core.
+Therefore the logic of Figure 3-79 must be duplicated for each instance of the core.

-Figure 3-78: MII Transceiver, Receiver and Clock Logic for UltraScale Architecture-Based Devices
+Figure 3-79: MII Transceiver, Receiver and Clock Logic for UltraScale Architecture-Based Devices

-Physical Interfaces for 1 Gb/s Ethernet MAC Core
+1 Gb/s Ethernet MAC Core Interfaces

 The core supplied for 1 Gb/s operation provides either a GMII or RGMII interface.
 These are typically used to connect the MAC to an external PHY device.
-The Gigabit Media Independent Interface (GMII), defined in IEEE Std 802.3-2008, clause 35, is used to connect a 1 Gb/s capable MAC to the physical sublayers.
+The GMII, defined in IEEE Std 802.3-2008, clause 35, is used to connect a 1 Gb/s capable MAC to the physical sublayers.

 The voltage standard used depends on the type of I/O used: HR I/O supports GMII at 3.3V or lower and HP I/O only supports 1.8V or lower.
 Therefore an external voltage converter is required to interoperate with any multi-standard PHY for GMII.
-The Reduced Gigabit Media Independent Interface (RGMII) is an alternative to the GMII and achieves a 50% reduction in the pin count compared with GMII.
+The RGMII is an alternative to the GMII and achieves a 50% reduction in the pin count compared with GMII.
 Therefore, this is often favored over GMII by Printed Circuit Board (PCB) designers.
 This configuration is achieved with the use of double-data-rate (DDR) flip-flops.